GetWellClinic/ai-moa/docs/security-configuration.md

 AI-MOA was intended to be installed on a server within your physically protected premises, and within your protected internal network.
 - Physically secure your server by putting it in a room/closet with a locked door, accessible only by trusted entities of your organization that follow your processes and procedures.
 - The server or virtual machine on which the AI-MOA is to be installed should be a standalone instance, minimizing other applications that may be running on the server, and that may be access by other users for other purposes.
 - Only yourself (physician IT expert) or trusted IT administrators should have user accounts and passwords to access this server which contains EMR authentication details in configuration files, and log files.
-The root access and credentials must be protected an known only to yourself or a trusted IT administrator.
+The root access and credentials must be protected and known only to yourself or a trusted IT administrator.
 - Ensure that the AI-MOA configuration files, log files, and their directories must be protected and not shared with anyone.
 Use proper Linux file and directory permissions to limit access to only specific users or groups.
 	```
 	e.g. -rwxr-x---	aimoa aimoa